duguyue100/pyaer/README.md

 So the natural question is: why PyAER?

-Although there are large function overlaps between these frameworks, PyAER serves as an agile package that focus on fast development and extensibility.
-In fact, in some scenario, e.g. edge devices, PyAER is more user friendly than other alternatives.
+In a nutshell, PyAER is a combination of a Pythonic `libcaer` and a light-weight "ROS".
+PyAER serves as an agile package that focus on fast development and extensibility.
+In fact, in some scenario, e.g., edge devices, PyAER is more user friendly than other alternatives.

 ### Design Principle

 + Minimum installation effort.
 + Clean, simple, easy to manage.
- Well documented, human-readable code.
++ Well documented, human-readable code.

 ## Installation